Scheduled MonumentsEnglandCastle Hill, Hangman's Hill and adjoining earthworks, Darrow Green

 Castle Hill, Hangman's Hill and adjoining earthworks, Darrow Green is a scheduled monument protected by Historic England under reference 1003994.
 View the official record →

-Castle Hill, Hangman's Hill and adjoining earthworks, Darrow Green is a complex of medieval and earlier earthworks situated in Norfolk.
+Castle Hill, Hangman's Hill and adjoining earthworks at Darrow Green is a motte-and-bailey castle of Norman date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003994.

 Castle Hill, Hangman's Hill and adjoining earthworks, Darrow Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003994.